 The College of Mount Saint Vincent has secured Transfer Articulation Agreements with the regional community colleges listed below, which allow a seamless transition to a baccalaureate program for students who obtain either an Associate of Arts or an Associate of Science degree.

-All candidates for Nursing, with a past cumulative index of 3.30 or above will be considered for a scholarship.
-All other candidates who have a past cumulative index of 3.2 or above will be considered for a Competitive Transfer Scholarship.
+All candidates who have a past cumulative index of 3.2 or above will be considered for a Competitive Transfer Scholarship.
 These scholarships are awarded on the basis of past academic standing only.
+Learn more about the Transfer Merit Scholarship